I’m going to talk about the four month sleep regression in particular here. As a sleep consultant, I hear the term “regression” used frequently.

 And by taking this opportunity to teach them the skills they need to string those sleep cycles together, independently, prop-free, without any need for nursing, rocking, or dummies, you’ll have given them a gift that they’ll enjoy for the rest of their young lives.

-Of course, some kids are going to take to this process like a fish to water, and some will be a little more resistant.
+Of course, some babies will take to this process like a fish to water.
+And some will be a little more resistant.

 For those of you in the latter camp, I’m happy to help in any way I can.